[Fixed] AMD High Definition Audio Device Not Plugged In

 Try these fixes

-Here are the solutions you can try.
+Here are the solutions that have helped people resolve the same problem.
 You shouldn’t have to try them all; just try each one in turn until everything’s working again.

 DISM stands for Deployment Image Servicing and Management, which is a useful command utility to fix the buggy problem in your computer.
 Follow the steps below to do: